 9.2 Provision of your details to other organisations

 The Technical Committee on Scaling calculates your ATAR on behalf of UAC.
-The BOSTES will provide the personal details and results, including Year 10 and Year 11 grades, of all NSW HSC students to the Technical Committee on Scaling, UAC and TAFE NSW, among other organisations.
-This information may also be made available to the NSW Department of Education and Communities (DEC) for research and survey purposes.
-In addition, your school or TAFE college and, where applicable, your school system (for example, the DEC or the Catholic Education Commission) can access information regarding your results.
+BOSTES will provide the personal details and results, including Year 10 and Year 11 grades, of all NSW HSC students to the Technical Committee on Scaling, UAC and TAFE NSW, among other organisations.
+This information may also be made available to the NSW Department of Education for research and survey purposes.
+In addition, your school or TAFE college and, where applicable, your school system (for example, the Department of Education or the Catholic Education Commission) can access information regarding your results.